mapnik/mapnik-packaging/debian-nightlies/README.md

 3) Update the nightly-build.sh script with your name/GPG key/etc, and
 what branches/dists/ppas you want.
 Set the latest releases correctly too.

+Note: if you change the launchpad username then you will also need to ensure your PPA has the correctly named PPA's:

+    nightly-trunk
+    nightly-0.7
+    nightly-2.0

 4) Set prev.rev in each branch directory to be the current revision of the branch